-Besides that, here are four top-most reasons why SEO is important for ecommerce websites:
+Besides that, here are four top-most reasons why SEO is important for eCommerce websites:

-The search engine results pages are the most competitive areas on the Internet.
+Search engine results pages are the most competitive areas on the Internet.

 With thousands of web pages targeting similar search terms as you are, it’s crucial that you have a well-planned strategy to beat out your competitors.
 A strong SEO strategy presents optimized content to the search engine “spiders”.
-These spiders crawl, index and rank your pages so they come out on top of your target audience’s search results.
+These spiders crawl, index, and rank your pages so they come out on top of your target audience’s search results.

-This is where SEO proves vital to ecommerce sites—if your web pages are not ranking well, you are losing half the battle of selling your items online.
+This is where SEO proves vital to eCommerce sites—if your web pages are not ranking well, you are losing half the battle of selling your items online.

 Click-through rate (CTR) is the percentage of clicks you get from your target audience upon seeing your web pages in the search results.